JAWS Screen Reader – Professional Edition

 The only Windows screen reader to provide contracted Braille input from your Braille keyboard

-Fully compatible with MAGic, screen magnification software, and OpenBook, scanning and reading program
+Fully compatible with screen magnification software, and OpenBook, scanning and reading program

 JAWS Tandem available for free to help with support and training